Dakota County Child Support Attorney

 Helping Parents Create a Sound Support Arrangement

-At Sullivan Law Office, our lawyer is invested in helping you create a support agreement that would be in your child’s best interests.
+At Martha Sullivan, Attorney at Law, our lawyer is invested in helping you create a support agreement that would be in your child’s best interests.
 We are well-versed in the Minnesota state support guidelines and can help you efficiently navigate through this process.

 “I would rehire Martha in a second because she is professional.”- Former Client

 “She's easy to communicate with and gets information back to you in a timely manner.”- Former Client

 “We have always appreciated your assistance.”- Former Client